Bicycle Generator Project

 energy and basic mechanical, engineering, and electrical principles.
 With this

-project we work with K-12 and college students to organize hands-on design and
+project we worked with K-12 and college students to organize hands-on design and

-construction of bike generators, which are then used in the classroom for fun
+construction of bike generators, which were then used in the classroom for fun

 of the Project